egovernment/eregistrations/documentation/styles.md

 #### Submitted-user-data-table

 Mostly used across eRegistration system.
 Type of table that can be used to display objects and its properties.
 Each object can be placed in a separate row of table.

-[Example](https://github.com/egovernment/eregistrations/blob/master/view/prototype/users-admin.js#L31-L32)
+Example can be found [here](https://github.com/egovernment/eregistrations/blob/master/view/prototype/users-admin.js#L31-L32)

 #### Responsive tables

 Responsive table flips its header to be first column for every row of table.
 From the code perspective, this can be achived simply by adding property ***'responsive'*** seted to value ***'true'*** on table.

-[Example](https://github.com/egovernment/eregistrations/blob/master/view/prototype/user-submitted.js#L39)
+Example can be found [here](https://github.com/egovernment/eregistrations/blob/master/view/prototype/user-submitted.js#L39)

 #### Statistics tables